-Personal health budgets are provided to meet health and wellbeing needs, and cannot be spent for any other reason.
+Personal health budgets are given in order to meet health and wellbeing needs, and cannot be spent for any other reason.

-NHS Northumberland Clinical Commissioning Group (CCG) has a duty to ensure that payments are being used for what has been agreed with your care co-ordinator and documented in your support plan.
-The CCG is entitled to recover any money that is not spent appropriately.
+The CCG has a duty to ensure that payments are being used for what has been agreed with your NHS worker or care co-ordinator and documented in your support plan.
+Furthermore, the CCG is entitled to recover any money that is not spent appropriately.

-Whatever form of personal health budget is used, the assessment and review process for continuing healthcare, jointly funded packages of care and section 117 remains as it is now.
+Whatever form of personal health budget is used, the assessment and review process for continuing healthcare, jointly funded packages of care and mental health remains as it is now.

-Your care co-ordinator can help you with more details about what you can use your budget for.
+Your NHS worker or care co-ordinator will be able to help you with more details about what you can use your budget for.

-What is continuing healthcare, continuing care and section 117 aftercare?
+What is continuing healthcare, continuing care and mental health aftercare?

 NHS continuing healthcare (CHC) is the name given to a package of care that is arranged and funded solely by the NHS for people who are not in hospital but have complex, ongoing healthcare needs.
 Some patients don’t meet the eligibility for CHC but their needs are sufficiently complex to require more than social care.
 In these cases health and social care may agree to jointly fund a package of care which can also be covered by a PHB.

 Similarly, NHS continuing care is support provided for children and young people under 18 who need a tailored package of care because of their disability, an accident or illness.